jeer00/ava-pricefinder/README.md

-A Google Spreatsheed that via scraping the Avanza network traffic returns a stocks lastprice or a funds latest known NAV, reachable by custom functions in Google Spreadsheet
+A Google Script that via scraping the Avanza network traffic returns a stocks lastprice or a funds latest known NAV, reachable by custom functions in Google Spreadsheet

 ## Getting started